robertmassaioli/openapi-merge/README.md

 ## Missing Features

- * Write the remainder of the Component copying logic.
  * Ensure that the top-level 'x-' parameters are copied over from the first file that they are found from.
  * Ensure that the security fields come with us.
 Ensure that they are migrated correctly.